TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

 extension *.html*.
 If you use other output formats, it is disabled, and you have to make sure to convert the special characters correctly.

-Content that is output via the ViewHelper :html:`<f:format.raw>` is also not sanitized.
+Content that is output via the ViewHelper :html:`<f:format.raw>` is not sanitized.
 See
 :ref:`ViewHelper Reference, format.raw <t3viewhelper:typo3fluid-fluid-format-raw>`.